jgpestana/software-bounty-program/Readme-new-draft.md

 **Status** : Is the status of the bounty.
 It can be _Assigned_ if some team is already working on it, or _Not Assigned_ if nobody is working on it yet.

 **Amount Awarded** : As the bounty program rules, the amount awarded may vary from the _Bounty Amount_.
-Here we show how much it was finally awarded.### Installation
+Here we show how much it was finally awarded.